mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 - Column hiding
 - [Accessible](/components/data-grid/accessibility/)

-## 🚧 Upcoming features
+### 🚧 Upcoming features

-Work in progress in the [roadmap](https://github.com/mui-org/material-ui-x/projects/1):
+While the data grid component is still burgeoning, there are many new existing features that we plan to implement:

 - [Filtering](/components/data-grid/filtering/)
 - [Cell editing](/components/data-grid/editing/)